-The Northern Rivers Fire and Biodiversity Consortium (NRFABCON) provides a network for land managers and stakeholders seeking a coordinated, landscape level approach to appropriate fire management for biodiversity across the Northern Rivers region.
-As a key action of the Northern Rivers Regional Biodiversity Management Plan (DECCW NSW 2010), the NRFABCON was formed in August 2011, with its operations focused in the upper north east reaches of the Northern Rivers area of NSW.
+The Northern Rivers Fire and Biodiversity Consortium (NRFABCON) is a network of land managers and stakeholders seeking a coordinated, landscape level approach to fire management for biodiversity across the Northern Rivers region.
+Formed in August 2011, NRFABCON is a key action arising from the Northern Rivers Regional Biodiversity Management Plan (DECCW NSW 2010).

-The Consortium would like to extend its appreciation for previous funds received by the Northern Rivers CMA, Tweed Shire Council, Caring For Our Country, Nature Conservation Council and the Office of Environment and Heritage, which is now expended.
+NRFABCON would like to extend its appreciation for previous financial support provided by Northern Coast Local Land Services, Tweed Shire Council, Caring For Our Country, Nature Conservation Council and the Office of Environment and Heritage.